Avoiding Burnout in Healthcare

-It often occurs in those who have high-stress jobs or those who tend to view their career as a priority, but everyone can experience it.
+It often occurs in those who have high-stress jobs or those who tend to view their career as a priority, though anybody can experience it.

-Nurses fall into the high-stress category, and burnout is a common term in the field.
-But what exactly does ‘burnout’ mean?
+Healthcare workers fall into this high-stress category, and burnout is an all-too-common term in our field.

 Burnout can best be defined as an emotionally, physically, and/or mentally exhausted and drained state of mind.
 This is caused by overextending one's self or an overload of stress.